 Good Fortune (2010) – This film “explores how massive, international efforts to alleviate poverty in Africa may be undermining the very communities they aim to benefit.”

-In the Forest Stands a Bridge – A beautiful record of the dying art of bamboo bridge making in Arunachal Pradesh, India, and the tribal community that makes it possible.
+In the Forest Hangs a Bridge (1999) – A beautiful record of the dying art of bamboo bridge making in Arunachal Pradesh, India, and the tribal community that makes it possible.

 Living Downstream (2010) – Based on the acclaimed book by ecologist and cancer survivor Sandra Steingraber, about the fundamental links between politics, toxic pollution, and health.

-Manufactured Landscapes – A stunning look at the ‘monstrosity of globalized commerce’ focussing on China.
+Manufactured Landscapes (2006) – A stunning look at the ‘monstrosity of globalized commerce,’ focusing on China.

-Manufacturing Consent: Noam Chomsky and the Media – Unforgettable look at the information propaganda machine and its complicity in wars and other disasters, by the same people who later made The Corporation
+Manufacturing Consent: Noam Chomsky and the Media (1992) – Unforgettable look at the information propaganda machine and its complicity in wars and other disasters.

-Mother Earth – The amazing work of P.V.
-Sateesh and the Deccan Development Society to revive traditional agro-ecological knowledge, seeds and practices in Andhra Pradesh (no website information available)
+Modern Day Problems Of Small Scale Farmers In India (2007) – The amazing work of P.V.
+Sateesh and the Deccan Development Society to revive traditional agro-ecological knowledge, seeds and practices in Andhra Pradesh.

-No Impact Man – A New York City-based family resolve to live for a year with the minimum environmental impact
+No Impact Man (2009) – A New York City-based family resolves to live for a year with the minimum environmental impact.

 Nuclear Savage (2011) – A devastating exposé of the U.S. governments’ nuclear weapons testing and secret human radiation experiments in the Marshall Islands.

-Our Daily Bread – A montage of unforgettable, disturbing images of the inner workings of the industrial food system
+Our Daily Bread (2005) – A montage of unforgettable, disturbing images of the inner workings of the industrial food system.

-Pig Business – The true cost behind the factory-farmed pork in supermarkets, who’s behind it, and what you can do about it
+Pig Business (2009) – The true cost behind the factory-farmed pork in supermarkets, who’s behind it, and what you can do about it.

-Schooling the World – Beautifully shot on location in Ladakh, looks at the impact of Western-style schooling on indigenous cultures
+Schooling the World (2010) – Beautifully shot on location in Ladakh, looks at the impact of Western-style schooling on indigenous cultures.

 Shift Change (2012) – A film about the growing worker-owned business movement and how it is creating “secure, dignified jobs in democratic workplaces.”

-Surviving Progress - "Everytime history repeats itself, the price goes up."
+Surviving Progress (2011) – “Every time history repeats itself, the price goes up.”

-The Take – Workers in Argentina dispossessed by the vicissitudes of 'structural adjustment' decide to 'take' back their workplaces, minus bosses and hierarchy
+The Take (2004) – Workers in Argentina dispossessed by the vicissitudes of ‘structural adjustment’ decide to take back their workplaces, minus bosses and hierarchy.

 Trashed (2012) – A shocking, necessary exploration of the extent and horrible legacy of the global waste crisis.

-We Feed the World – Traces the sources of some of the industrial food system in Europe, making the links to environmental destruction and injustice ‘somewhere else’ along the way
+We Feed the World (2005) – Traces the sources of some of the industrial food system in Europe, making the links to environmental destruction and injustice ‘somewhere else’ along the way.

-What a Way to Go – “A middle class white guy comes to grips with peak oil, climate change, mass extinction, population overshoot and the demise of the American lifestyle”
+What a Way to Go (2007) – “A middle class white guy comes to grips with peak oil, climate change, mass extinction, population overshoot and the demise of the American lifestyle.”

-What Would Jesus Buy? – Reverend Billy and the Church of Stop Shopping take on America's suicidal consumer binge during the Christmas holiday 'shopping season'
+What Would Jesus Buy?
+(2007) – Reverend Billy and the Church of Stop Shopping take on America’s suicidal consumer binge during the Christmas holiday ‘shopping season’.

-What's the Economy For, Anyway? – “A humorous monologue about the American economy today, challenging the ways we measure economic success – especially the Gross Domestic Product”
+What’s the Economy For, Anyway?
+(2009) – “A humorous monologue about the American economy today, challenging the ways we measure economic success – especially the Gross Domestic Product.”

-Yap: How Did They Know We’d Like TV? – “A witty and disturbing view of cultural imperialism at its most cynical and blatant”
+Yap: How Did They Know We’d Like TV?
+(1981) – “A witty and disturbing view of cultural imperialism at its most cynical and blatant.”